lemurkat/NPC-Juliet/README.md

 CREDITS:
 Gale's sprite, portrait, and outline of her personality was designed by Fellowclown and is used with permission.
-Their lodging house was created by Eemie, and is used with permission.
+Their lodging house was originally created by Eemie (https://www.nexusmods.com/stardewvalley/mods/891).
 Gremlin's portraits were deisgned by me, refined by EssGee.
 Juliet's portraits were designed by me, refined by Efa (Also EssGee for some of her outfits).